 ADA Awareness & Accessibility Committee

-This task force promotes awareness and provides information to educate the university community of the skills, rights and values of people with all disabilities.
+This task force promotes awareness and provides information to educate the university community about the skills, rights, and values of people with all disabilities.

 Services for Individuals with Disabilities

 Advocacy, campus-wide services for individuals with disabilities, EKU handicapped parking permits, sign language interpreters, assistive listening devices, notetaking services, adaptive equipment, and accessible housing.

 Governor's ADA Task force on Postsecondary Education Americans with Disabilities Act (ADA) coordinators from each of Kentucky’s postsecondary institutions have organized a group to help universities, colleges, technical colleges and community colleges offer better access to higher education to students with disabilities.

 Kentucky ADA Initiative informs people with disabilities of their rights and available programs

 Foothills Express (transportation for disabled) for residents of Clark, Estill, Madison, and Powell counties